About Us

 Florida Sea Grant is part of the National Sea Grant College Program.

-As part of a network, the FSG program often works closely with several other programs, including the new National Sea Grant Law Center given that one area of emphasis concerns law and policy.
+As part of a network, the FSG program often works closely with several other programs, including the new National Sea Grant Law Center given that one area of emphasis concerns law and policy – for example, the Center is a co-PI on the new FSG-led Southeast Aquaculture Communications Collaborative).
 The majority of collaborations are regional in nature as projects focus on an issue rooted in shared resources or risks.

-Within the Southeastern U.S., the FSG program engages with two distinct Sea Grant groups.
+Within the Southeastern U.S., the FSG formally program engages with two distinct NOAA- and Sea Grant-defined regions.

-In the South Atlantic, FSG works with Georgia and North and South Carolina most closely on projects related to coastal resilience and with fisheries.
+In the South Atlantic, FSG works with Georgia, South Carolina, North Carolina most closely on projects related to coastal resilience and with fisheries.
 For example, a joint project funded in part through NOAA’s Office of Coastal Management is helping a community in each state adopt a nature-based solution to address flooding that affects transportation corridors.
 Results from each state are helping generate processes and solutions that can be used throughout the region.
-Other projects are developing improved estimates of stock size for Greater Amberjack and Red Snapper with stakeholder engagement facilitated thorough the Sea Grant programs.
+Other projects are developing improved estimates of stock size for Greater Amberjack (e.g., leading the research visioning) and Red Snapper with stakeholder engagement facilitated thorough the Sea Grant programs (e.g., organizing media tour).

 Within the Gulf of Mexico, FSG has also worked cooperatively with the Texas, Louisiana, and Mississippi-Alabama programs on coastal resilience and fisheries, but also has a long-standing program on communicating oil spill science.
 The coastal resilience program is focused on the northeastern Gulf (placeslr.org) and the fisheries efforts are more heavily focused on engagement with recreational anglers, especially those targeting reef fish (returnemright.org).